Open and play a file in QuickTime Player on Mac

 In the QuickTime Player app on your Mac, open a video or audio file.

-Move the pointer anywhere over the movie to show the playback controls.
-Controls for audio files are always visible.
+Move the pointer anywhere over the video to show the playback controls.
+(Controls for audio files are always visible.)

-Use the playback controls to play a video or audio file; you can drag the controls to move them out of the way.
+Use the playback controls to play the video or audio file; you can drag the controls to move them out of the way.

 If you want the file you’re playing to appear in front of all other windows on your screen, choose View > Float on Top so a tick appears next to it.
 Choose it again to turn it off.